 2. Distillation and Titration

 The test tubes are cooled down to 50-60 °C. The UDK 169 unit is conditioned by performing the Automatic Checkup in Menu-System and a Washdown.
-The samples are distilled selecting the predefined methods n°7.
+The samples are distilled by selecting the predefined methods n°7.

 The obtained values fall within the expected protein range indicated by BIPEA, demonstrating the high performance of both VELP Analytical Instruments, Kjeldahl system and Dumas unit NDA 702.
 Excellent repeatability is ensured with both techniques, as demonstrated by low RSD values.